She Loves Biscotti

 Eggplant caponata on a slice of crispy baguette.

-The first thing we need to do is to thoroughly rinse and dry the eggplant.
+The first thing we need to do is to rinse and dry 1-2 Italian eggplants, about 2 pounds.
 Then, with a very sharp knife, remove both ends.

 A collage of pictures demonstrating how to thinly slice the eggplant.

 With the help of a vegetable peeler, begin to peel the eggplant lengthwise.
-Once the outer peel has been removed, cut lengthwise and then into 1/4 ” thick strips.
+Once the outer peel has been removed, cut lengthwise and then into ¼-inch thick strips.

 The golden brown color of eggplant caponata as it continues to bake.

-Once the roasting is complete, remove from the oven and allow to cool down completely.
+Once the roasting is complete, please remove it from the oven and allow it to cool down completely.
 Although it can be used immediately, the flavors intensify if allowed an overnight stay in the fridge.

 • Marinated Mozzarella Balls